 Elite Defense Attorneys for Leaving the Scene of a Personal Injury Accident and All Serious Traffic Accident Charges

-The Defense Team at LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully defending all types of misdemeanor and felony cases, including traffic crimes.
-Whether your case is in Wayne, Oakland, Macomb, Livingston, or Washtenaw County, or anywhere else in Michigan, we will engage in a team effort to make sure you have the best chance of beating a charge or resolving it to your satisfaction.
+The Defense Team at LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully defending all misdemeanor and felony cases, including traffic crimes.
+Whether your case is in Wayne, Oakland, Macomb, Livingston, or Washtenaw County, or anywhere else in Michigan, our team can ensure you have the best chance of beating a charge or resolving it to your satisfaction.
+Our attorneys have an unparalleled track record of achieving outstanding results.
 Give us a call, and we will explain how we can help you.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.